Tag Archives: canon

 Cast: Roderick Paulate, Gina Alajar, Elizabeth Oropesa, Manilyn Reynes, Dick Israel, Perla Bautista, Rainier Castillo, BJ Forbes, Tony Cruz, Richard Quan, Mosang, Froilan Sales, Phil Noble, Diego Llorico, Rhen Escaño, Karylle Quijano, Dave Cervantes, Arpee Bautista, Perry Escaño, Richard Jason Paje, Rudy Meyer, Manny Castañeda, Cesar Cosme, Mike “Pekto” Nacua, John Feir, Gene Padilla, Deborah Sun, Gigette Reyes, Noel Cabangon, Jess Evardone, Nor Domingo, Edel Templonuevo

-When he dies, Lolo Juanito’s grownup children have to gather together for his wake and burial.
+Lolo Juanito fails to wake up one morning.
+After his body is returned from the morgue, his grownup children have to gather together at his house for his wake and burial.
 They all resent Dolores, their eldest, for being the least affectionate sibling.
 Mameng and Charing bring their families to help out, while estranged son Junee arrives straight from a drag program.
 Finally the older son, Syano, brings a stranger to the funeral and makes the others realize they never really knew their parents that well after all.

 Back to top